-Common Operations We Perform
+Common Procedures We Perform

 Tonsillectomy is surgery to remove the tonsils.
 These glands are at the back of your throat.
 This surgery is done in an operating room under general anesthesia.